tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 HTTP Introducer could continue to use *pb*.
 This would sensibly reflect the fact that two properties remain the same:

-* The URI has the same self-certifying capability nature as the Foolscap URL is supersedes.
+* The URL has the same self-certifying capability nature as the Foolscap URL is supersedes.
   "tubid" has been replaced with the SPKI hash which serves a parallel purpose.
-  "swissnum" remains an unguessable string which imues the URI with the capability nature.
+  "swissnum" remains an unguessable string which imues the URL with the capability nature.
 * It refers to the same underlying service.
   Only the protocol is changing.

-It is common to think of a URI scheme as identifying a protocol (https, wss, xmpp, etc).
+It is common to think of a URL scheme as identifying a protocol (https, wss, xmpp, etc).
 However this only reflects the fact that the vast majority of resources are accessible via only one protocol and so that protocol and the resource itself become conflated.
-There *are* URI schemes which are protocol agnostic (mailto, im, pres, etc).
+There *are* URL schemes which are protocol agnostic (mailto, im, pres, etc).
 The "https" example is also something of a trick.
-The resource identified by an "https"-scheme URI may be reachable via any one (or more!) of several different HTTP-family protocols
+The resource identified by an "https"-scheme URL may be reachable via any one (or more!) of several different HTTP-family protocols
 (0.9, 1.0, 1.1, 2.0, and likely soon 3.0).

 In implementation terms the complication introduced by using "pb" is that the client is not given a signal as to which protocol to use to attempt to interact with the resource.